F-1 Student Visa Responsibilities

 - 60 days to depart the U.S. after you complete your program.

-The "completion of studies date" in Item #5 on the I-20 Form issued to you by De Anza's ISP is the date by which the ICE expects you to complete all requirements for your current program.
-If you are unable to complete your program of study by that date, you will need to consult with the International Student Advisor at ISP at least 45 days before reaching the I-20 completion date.
-If you are eligible for an extension of your time limit, the advisor will assist you with the extension application process.
+The “Program End Date” on Page 1 of the I-20 Form issued to you by De Anza's ISP is the date by which ICE expects you to complete all requirements for your current program.
+If you are unable to complete your program of study by that date, you will need to make an appointment with an international academic counselor at ISP for a program extension at least 45 days before reaching the I-20 program end date.

-Whenever you plan to leave the U.S. temporarily and return to continue your studies at De Anza, you must check with the ISP regarding documents needed to re-enter the U.S. If you plan to travel outside the U.S., you must obtain the following document:
+Whenever you plan to leave the U.S. temporarily and return to continue your studies at De Anza, you must check with the ISP regarding documents needed to re-enter the U.S. If you plan to travel outside the U.S., you must have the following documents:

 - a valid F-1 visa in order to re-enter the U.S.;

-- a tourist visa for the country that you plan to visit (if required) other than your home country;
+- a tourist visa for the country that you plan to visit (if required);

 If you need to renew your expired F-1 visa when overseas, you will then need additional documents: